DAY HIKES FROM THE RIVER

 Often times the lead guide will set a quick pace at the front of the group, however, feel free to take time to enjoy the experience.

 The Grand Canyon is a place of extremes.
 The best place to check for an accurate weather report is at Phantom Ranch.
 When you hike away from the water’s edge, you can expect the temperature to go up.
 The best way to stay cool during these day hikes is to get wet!
 Take a quick dip in the river or side creek before you start.
 We recommend bringing a bandana, sarong or light-weight scarf on your river trip.
-You can dip these or your hat in the water and wear it around your head/neck to keep cool on and off the boats.
+You can dip these or your hat in the water and wear it around your head/neck to keep cool on and off the rafts.

 A small Camelbak or drawstring backpack keeps your hands free while hiking.
 It may not be necessary on every day hike, but helpful for longer hikes to store your water, sunscreen, camera, etc.